In 1830, Michigan Territorial Governor Lewis Cass declared Wisconsin’s first Thanksgiving, more or less.

 Overall, Wisconsin life in the winter of 1830 was characterized by isolation, resilience, a reliance on self-sufficiency and simmering tension between natives and settlers as the United States continued to expand Westward.

-Facing extreme cold, limited food options, and challenging travel conditions, the new settlers adapted and eventually were able to shed themselves of the connection to Michigan, which would one day become the home of the NFL Detroit Lions.
+Facing extreme cold, limited food options, and challenging travel conditions, the new settlers adapted and eventually were able to shed themselves of the connection to Michigan.
+For this, we are grateful.

 Happy Thanksgiving and go Packers.